 We sincerely invite to join our church all who repent and confess their sins and misery, who believe they are redeemed only by God’s grace through faith in Jesus Christ, and who desire to live lives of thankful obedience in appreciation for their salvation.
 Your pastor, elders, and deacons stand ready to serve you at all times.

 Carl was born and raised in Chicago IL and is a graduate of Albert G. Lane Technical High School (1983), an avid Chicago sports fan, a connoisseur of Chicago pizza and hotdogs, and a pop culture aficionado (Star Trek, Star Wars, Marvel & DC Comics, Lord of the Rings).
-Carl is married to his wife, Linda, and together they have three children, one grandchild, and one grandchild on the way.
+Carl is married to his wife, Linda, and together they have three children, and two grandchildren.

 Carl's passion is preaching and teaching God's Word to God's people.
 Three biblical passages have defined and formed the foundation of Pastor Carl's philosophy of ministry: